 - Which grades do you want to tutor?
 Teaching middle schoolers will be different from teaching college students.

 - Do you want to tutor for academic or professional tests?
-Many tutors offer specialized training for specific tests like SAT, LSAT, and so on.
+Many tutors offer specialized training for tests like SAT, LSAT, etc.

 - Do you want to offer one-on-one tutoring or in a group?
-If you prefer group tutoring, you need to chalk out mini-class schedules to ensure everyone gets equal attention.
+If you prefer group tutoring, you must chalk out mini-class schedules to ensure everyone gets equal attention.

 - Do you want to tutor locally or online?
 Decide whether you want to only tutor local clients or are comfortable holding online video sessions.